 About the program

 The Outreach Student Placement Program provides up to 100 selected medical, nursing and allied health students in NSW/ACT with the opportunity to shadow an Outreach provider in a rural or remote community.
 Available Outreach providers include GPs, physiotherapists, nurses, optometrists and many more across other disciplines.
 All travel, accommodation and subsistence costs will be covered for these placements.

 Placement locations and durations may differ each year due to the involvement of different Outreach providers.
-In 2022, the placements must be undertaken before 30 June.

 Applicants must demonstrate: